 St John’s Anglican Church in its hilltop location at the top of John Street Camden.
 This image is by Charles Kerry in the 1890s (Camden Images)

-The church and its hilltop location is an enduring colonial legacy and a representation of the power of the colonial gentry, particularly the position of Camden Park Estate and the Macarthur family within the narrative of the Camden story.
+The church and its hilltop location are an enduring colonial legacy and a representation of the power of the colonial gentry, particularly the position of Camden Park Estate and the Macarthur family within the narrative of the Camden story.

 Camden Park 1906 (Camden Images)

 Camden Park House and Garden in 1906 is the home of the Macarthur family.
-It is still occupied by the Macarthur family and open for inspection in spring every year.
+It is still occupied by the Macarthur family and is open for inspection in spring every year.
 (Camden Images)

 Many Camden folk feel a sense of belonging to the church expressed by memory, nostalgia, customs, commemorations, traditions, celebrations, values, beliefs and lifestyles.